samz-cs/tx-map/README.md

 - intro.js for guide UI

 ## Examples and Other Visualizations
-###
+### Across the state, areas with high Hispanic concentrations shifted towards the GOP
 ![alt text](https://github.com/samz-cs/tx-map/blob/main/hisp_shift.png?raw=true)
 Each block represents a voting precinct.
 The height shows the precinct’s Hispanic population percentage — taller columns indicate a higher share of Hispanic residents (100% Hispanic being the tallest).
-The color shows how the precinct’s vote shifted from 2020 to 2024: Bluer precincts moved more Democratic, while redder precincts shifted more Republican.
+The color in the map shows how the precinct’s vote shifted from 2020 to 2024: Bluer precincts moved more Democratic, while redder precincts shifted more Republican.

 #### Settings for this map
 - Color mode: Shift